cloud-native-philippines/docker-training/the-dockerfile.md

 PWD /usr/src
 ```

-As before, build it with `docker build -t first .` and then run it using `docker run first`
+As before, build it with `docker build -t first .` and then run it using `docker run -it first`